Support

 I'm unable to attend the interview on the date given.
 Is it possible to request a different interview date?

-In exceptional circumstances, and at the discretion of the recruitment panel, we will try to provide you with an alternative date.
-Email recruitment@sds.co.uk or call 0300 013 5119 (call charges apply) and ask to speak to the resourcing team.
+In exceptional circumstances, and at the discretion of the recruiting manager, we will try to provide you with an alternative date.
+Email recruitment@sds.co.uk or call 0300 013 5119 (call charges apply)

 Do you reimburse interview travel expenses?